 - Igloo Bombs.
 Written for Brave New Word's Utopia / Dystopia slam event at the Arcola.
 After 32 years of hiding in a nuclear bunker, Frank Tapster emerges to find the world is a much more depressing place than when he left it.
 But what's really set to break his heart, after waiting years for an Americano, is the new abomination referred to as coffee.
 Igloo Bombs went on to win the Cardiff Fringe Best Writing Award 2018.

 - The Sex Zone.
 Produced as part of Bradford Playhouse's LGBT Pride New Writing Festival.
 A sensual comedy duologue set entirely in a bedroom, two friends truly start to get the measure of each other for the first time.

 - The Toad in the Hole.
 Having debuted at Actor Awareness's New Writing Festival 2018, this one-act dark comedy went on to have runs Barons Court Theatre in Hammersmith and the Actors Centre in the West End.
-It was directed by Samantha Robinson and is set to make a return in 2022 at Hope Mill Theatre in Manchester.
+It is directed by Samantha Robinson and is set to make a return in 2022 at Hope Mill Theatre in Manchester.